angstsmurf/spatterlight/README.md

 This is a Github mirror of the Spatterlight source code as published in [ccxvii][ccxvii].
 First commit uploaded the 0.5 source.

-Please, provide bug reports as issues; the author (tor@ccxvii.net) will be notified.
+Please, provide bug reports as issues; the author, Tor Anderson (tor@ccxvii.net) will be notified.

 [ccxvii]: http://ccxvii.net/spatterlight/